WISPedia -- the WISPs Encyclopedia: Acknowledgements

 This article/publication is based upon work from COST Action \Cwisp CA21106, supported by COST (European Cooperation in Science and Technology).
 The authors thank the members of the Action, especially its chair, A. Mirizzi, for the stimulating environment from which this encyclopedia arises.

-W.Y.\ is supported by JSPS KAKENHI Grant Nos.\ 22K14029, 22H01215 and Selective Research Fund from Tokyo Metropolitan University.
 C.A.\ and M.A.P.G.\ are supported by Junta de Castilla y León SA101P24, SA091P24, MICIU project PID2022-137887NB-I00, Gravitational Wave Network (REDONGRA) Strategic Network (RED2024-153735-E) from Agencia Estatal de Investigación del MICIU (MICIU/AEI/10.13039/501100011033).
 This research was funded in whole or in part by the Austrian Science Fund (FWF) [10.55776/PAT8564023].
 F.U.\ acknowledges support from the European Structural and Investment Funds and the Czech Ministry of Education, Youth and Sports (project No.\ FORTE---CZ.02.01.01/00/22\_008/0004632).
 The work of M.F.Z.\ is supported by the Spanish MIU through the National Program FPU (grant number FPU22/ 03625).
 M.F.Z.\ and L.M.\ acknowledge support from the Spanish Research Agency (Agencia Estatal de Investigaci\'on) through the grant IFT Centro de Excelencia Severo Ochoa No CEX2020-001007-S and by the grant PID2022-137127NB-I00 funded by MCIN/ AEI/ 10.13039/501100011033.
 F.C.D. is supported by STFC consolidated grant ST/X003167/1.
+W.Y.\ is supported by JSPS KAKENHI Grant Nos.\ 22K14029, 22H01215 and Selective Research Fund from Tokyo Metropolitan University.

 For open access purposes, the authors have applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.